neondatabase/website/content/docs/functions/lower.md

 ### Locale considerations

 The `lower()` function uses the database's locale setting for its case conversion rules.
-If your application needs to handle multiple languages, you may need to consider using the `lower()` function with specific collations or implement custom case-folding logic.
+If your application needs to handle multiple languages, you may need to consider using the `lower()` function with specific collations or implementing custom case-folding logic.

 ### Alternative functions